ATTENTION!! YOU WILL NOT BE ABLE TO FULLY COMPLETE EACH MODULE DUE TO A PROBLEM WITH THE SATISFACTION SURVEY. WE HOPE TO HAVE IT RESOLVED SOON.

-The purpose of this module is to provide you with a general knowledge of self-determination as well as a framework for providing self-determination instruction to your students.
-You will be given information about numerous curricula and instructional resources that are free online, or from publishers.
-Some of these materials have been identified as evidence-based (Test, Fowler, Richter, Mazzotti, White, Walker, Kohler & Kortering, 2009).
-Finally, for each critical element of self-determination, you will receive instructional strategies and reflect upon your own practice in teaching students students to be more self-determined.
+This module will provide you with a general knowledge of self-determination as well as a framework for providing self-determination instruction to your students.
+You will learn about high quality curricula and instructional resources to help you support students to become more self-determined.

 Session 1: Transition and IDEA

 - Describe the characteristics of a self-determined person.

 - Explain the importance of teaching students to be self-determined.

 - Identify the difference between entitlement and eligibility programs, and how self-determination eases this shift.

 - Identify how self-determination is reflected in IDEA.